Share your wisdom and grow your brand with industry specific books.

 Publishing a book can feel like a monumental task, especially when you do it on your own.
 There’s a whole world of design choices, marketing strategies, and printing options that you need to navigate before your book finds its audience.
 Count on Palmetto Publishing to guide you along the way.

 The fiction genre allows writers to share creative stories with readers.
 Fiction books feature imaginary characters, plot elements, or settings.
 This flexible genre can depict invented characters falling in love, retell historical events, or take readers on a tour of a fantastical world — sometimes all in the same book.

-Writing and publishing a fiction book requires creativity, effort, and time.
+How to write a fiction novel and publishing that novel requires creativity, effort, and time.
 Luckily, there are plenty of resources available to help you develop your book from a simple idea to a polished product.
 The experts at Palmetto Publishing can assist you with every step of the publishing process for your fiction book.

 What Is Fiction?